-But kids have a right to disagree—they just have to do it with respect.
-You can even encourage them to disagree and praise their knack for questioning you, but they can’t insult, yell or treat people with disrespect just because they don’t agree.
+But your child has a right to disagree—she just has to do it with respect.
+You can even encourage her to disagree and question you, but she can’t insult, yell, or treat others with disrespect because they don’t agree with her.

-And if your child blurts something disrespectful, show her an appropriate way to say it.
-First, acknowledge it’s fine to disagree with you.
-Then, suggest phrases to say instead of what she had just said.
+And if she blurts something disrespectful, show her an appropriate way to express herself.
+Acknowledge it’s fine to disagree with you and suggest phrases to say instead of what she had just said.

-Set high standards of how you want your child to behave—she’ll meet your expectations, both high and low.
+Set high standards of how you want her to behave—she’ll meet your expectations, whether high or low.
 Setting low expectations or assuming this is how she behaves will lead to misbehavior.
 But setting high expectations encourages her to meet them, no matter how far-fetched they may seem to you.

-This means not tolerating rudeness and disagreeing with respect.
-Instead, it means asking what’s bothering her, and modeling the behavior you want to see.
+This means not tolerating rudeness.
+Instead, it means disagreeing respectfully, asking what’s bothering her, and modeling the behavior you want to see.

-Dealing with disrespectful children isn’t just about making your day easier or more pleasant, or even to get your kids to do as they’re asked.
-Teaching respect strengthens your relationship with your child, which encourages even more respectful communication on either side.
+Dealing with disrespectful children isn’t about making your day easier or more pleasant, or even to get her to do what you ask.
+Being respectful strengthens your relationship—well beyond the Terrible Two’s.

 Get more parenting tips:

 - How to Get Kids to Listen Without Yelling and Losing Your Cool

 - 8 Remarkable Parenting Goals Every Mom Should Have

 - How to Stop Your Child from Interrupting and What to Do Instead